Yoyo’s High Street Coffee Consumption Tracker – Q3 2017

 - Coffee Consumption by Type

-Consumers were up and out bright early during Q3 if Yoyo’s High Street Coffee Consumption Tracker is anything to go by.
-In-store high street coffee purchases made a significant start at 6am (8.52% share) before shooting up to reach the peak of the day at 7am (15.26%), suggesting consumers needed their coffee fix to get through the commute to work.
+In-store high street coffee purchases made a significant start at 7am (8.52% share), according to Yoyo’s High Street Coffee Consumption Tracker, before shooting up to reach the peak of the day at 8am (15.26%), suggesting consumers needed their coffee fix to get through the commute to work.

-But surprisingly, there was no lunchtime spike to be seen.
-By 1pm, the daily purchase share fell to just under 7% and continued to go down.
+By 2pm, the daily purchase share fell to just under 7% and continued to go down.

-Like their fellow coffee drinkers, the pros, or those who needed to make two trips to the coffee shop in the same day, tended to make their first trip at 7am (13.94%).
+Like their fellow coffee drinkers, the “pros”, or those who needed to make two trips to the coffee shop in the same day, tended to make their first trip at 8am (13.94%).

 Dom Povey, head of retail product at Yoyo, said: “If consumers are going to buy two coffees in a day then it is likely to be first thing in the morning and then a couple of hours after lunch.